 The Residence Hall Directors are professional staff persons who live and work in the residence halls.
 A Residence Hall Director (RHD) supervises each of the residence halls.
 In the Woodlands Residence Halls, there are also two Residence Assistants (RAs) on each floor.
 A Residence Assistant is an upper-class student who has received extensive training in many different aspects of residence hall living.
 All Residence Hall Directors and Residence Assistants undergo training in enforcing residence hall safety and security policies, as well as being aware of potential safety hazards and concerns.
-There is a Residence Hall Director on duty every evening from 5:00pm to 8:00am Monday - Thursday, and from 5:00pm on Friday - 8:00am on the following Monday.
-Each Woodlands Residence Hall has a Residence Assistant on duty from 8:00pm to 8:00am Sunday - Thursday, 8pm Friday - 8pm Saturday and 8pm Saturday - 8pm Sunday.
+There is a Residence Hall Director on duty every evening from 5:00pm to 8:00am Monday - Thursday, and also from 5:00pm on Friday - 8:00am on the following Monday.
+Each Woodlands Residence Hall has a Residence Assistant on duty from 8:00pm to 8:00am seven days per week.
 Each residence hall has a reception area that is staffed by residence hall staff during posted hours.
 Access cards and college ID are required for entrance to the residence halls.